Collecting 101

 Oscar Wilde

-In the 120 years since Oscar Wilde’s death, the public has remained captivated by his literary successes and personal scandals.
-Here, we chart the major moments in the life of a celebrated and vilified writer, illustrated with works from the Jeremy Mason Collection.
+In the 125 years since Oscar Wilde’s death, the public has remained captivated by his literary successes and personal scandals.

 Oscar Wilde certainly lived by his own rule, honing his incisive wit and eccentric style to become one of the first modern celebrities.
 He was a prolific writer, producing a rich body of work in his short life, from plays to poetry, essays to fairy tales.
+Punished by Victorian society for his sexuality, today he is treasured as a cultural icon.

-The Early Years
+1. The Early Years

 In 1854, Oscar Fingal O'Flahertie Wills Wilde was born in Dublin to prosperous parents.
 Young Oscar shone at boarding school and won a scholarship to the prestigious Trinity College in 1871.
 He left with the Berkeley Gold Medal in Greek and another scholarship – this time to Magdalen College at Oxford.